node-3d/addon-tools-raub/README.md

 There is a C++ header file, `addon-tools.hpp`, shipped with this package.
 It introduces several useful macros and utilities.
-Also it includes Nan automatically, so that you can replace.
+Also it includes Nan automatically, so that you can replace:

 ```
 // #include <v8.h> // node.h includes it